Latest update

 • Pray that God would provide renewed hope and encouragement for the local staff, pastors and volunteers.

-• Pray that peace would continue to prevail in Ethiopia.
+• Pray that peace would prevail in Ethiopia.

 The blessing of food in Ethiopia